Effect of Temperature on Resistance

 The effect of heat on the atomic structure of a material is to make the atoms vibrate, and the higher the temperature, the more violently the atoms vibrate.
 The vibration of the atom due to the collision of electrons produces heat.
 The collision hinders the path of electron flow, and thus, the resistance of the conductor increases with an increase in the temperature.

-The free electrons thus reach from the valance band to the conduction band and cause current to flow.
-Therefore, at a high temperature, the resistance of an insulator falls, and in some insulating materials, the resistance falls quite dramatically.
+Thus, the free electrons reach from the valance band to the conduction band and cause the current to flow.
+Therefore, at a high temperature, an insulator’s resistance falls, and in some insulating materials, the resistance falls quite dramatically.

 Thus, the resistance of the insulator decreases with an increase in temperature.